vasinov/voila-cli/README.md

 Represents a directory in the Docker container where your project host root directory will be mounted to.
 Voila automatically sets this directory to `workdir`.
 Think of it as a default attached volume.

 You can also use an object notation and mount any directory on your hard drive to the container `workdir`.
-This is useful for when you want to mount a specific project sub-directory inside of a module.
+This is useful for when you want to mount a specific project sub-directory inside of a stack.

 ### `container.volumes` (optional)